 Many thanks to SWLing Post contributor, Giuseppe Morlè (IZ0GZW), who writes:

-I’m Giuseppe Morlè (IZ0GZW) from Formia, on the Tyrrhenian Sea, in Italy .
+I’m Giuseppe Morlè from Formia, central Italy on the Tyrrhenian Sea.